Why Businesses Need Analytics and Insights Now More Than Ever

 The New Normal is One of Disruption

-And what about now?
-Well, things are still changing.
+And things are still changing.

 Companies can no longer assume that shakeups impacting them are a fluke or that there won’t be more rounds of disruption ahead.
 That means businesses and their leaders must learn to adapt in a state of constant change – and quickly.
 We call this Adaptive Resilience.